Sidon/Sidon.github.io/_posts/2016-8-13-data-analysis-tools-week1.md

 ## Assignment 1:
 On the first course, I have selected a dataset and research question, managed my variables of interest and visualized their relationship graphically.
 Now is time to test that relationship statistically.
-[click here](https://sidon.github.io/data-visualization-week1/)for details for this project
+[click here](https://sidon.github.io/data-visualization-week1/) for details for this project

 My primary hypothesis was defined:
 The level of alcohol consumption of a country might be directly related to expectancy life.